-It’s a race against time.
-You have 48 hours in Phuket, and you are not sure what activities and top sights you should see.
-With so many top things to do in ‘insert city here’ articles, it can be hard to pick and choose the seemingly best items on these itineraries and add them to your own.
-Look no further, as we have created an itinerary as to how you should spend 48 hours on Phuket.
+It’s a race against time: you have 48 hours in Phuket, and you are not sure what activities and top sights you should see.
+With so many articles on the top things to do in the area, it can be hard to pick and choose the best recommendations.
+Look no further, this itinerary shows you how to make the most of 48 hours in Phuket.

 The first spot on our itinerary is Phuket Town.
-The architecture here cannot be beaten, with colorful shops, hostels, and cafés lining the streets.
-Many of these buildings are Sino-Portuguese style, and it is considered one of the most attractive areas of Phuket.
-Some of the best cafés in Phuket Town include Tunk Ka Cafe, Macchiato House and Cakebox, and Bookhemian, a coffee shop, bookstore, and art space in one.
-There are also a variety of unique accommodation options, including a plethora of boutique hostels that are both trendy and adorable.
+The architecture here, with colourful shops, hostels and cafes lining the streets, cannot be beaten.
+Many of these buildings are in a Sino-Portuguese style, and it is considered one of the most attractive areas of Phuket.
+Some of the best cafes in Phuket Town include Tunk-Ka Cafe, Cakebox and Bookhemian – a coffee shop, bookstore and art space all in one.
+There is also a variety of unique accommodation options, including a plethora of boutique hostels that are both trendy and adorable.
 Some of the best hostels in Phuket Town include Phuket 346, which is located right on one of the cutest streets in the entire city: Soi Rommanee.
 There are also some souvenir shops scattered throughout the city that are a bit more upscale than what you would find in Thai markets and shops.

-If you have the time and consider yourself a history buff of sorts, take a short time to browse Chinpracha House in Phuket Town.
+If you have the time and consider yourself a history buff of sorts, take some time to browse Chinpracha House in Phuket Town.
 This historical home was built in 1903 by Prapitak Chinpracha.
 He built the home when he was 20 years old, drawing upon both Chinese and Portuguese architecture.
-The furniture within the house belongs to his ancestors, originally from China.
-Throughout the years, the house acquired furniture from Holland, Italy, and other European countries.
-Chinpracha House is open every day but Sunday from 9 a.m. to 4:30 p.m.
-There is a ฿150 entrance fee.
+The furniture within the house belongs to his ancestors, who were originally from China.
+Throughout the years, the house acquired furniture from Holland, Italy and other European countries.
+Chinpracha House is open every day, except Sunday, from 9am to 4:30pm.
+There is an entrance fee of 150 Thai baht (£3.30).

-Amateur photographers and professionals alike need to visit this quaint stretch of Sino-Portuguese style buildings, shops, and hostels.
+Amateur photographers and professionals alike need to visit this quaint stretch of Sino-Portuguese style buildings, shops and hostels.
 The soi (road) is unlike any you will normally see in Thailand.
-It is quiet and attractive, and you will oftentimes find brides and grooms to-be making their way down this lovely lane in order to take some pre-wedding pictures.
+It is quiet and attractive, and you will, oftentimes, find brides- and grooms-to-be making their way down this lovely lane to take some pre-wedding pictures.
 The street connects Thalang Road with Dibuk Road.

-Avoid the messiness of the sand at one of Phuket’s beaches by visiting Saphan Hin, a small, green space found in Phuket Town.
-This park is perfect for eating, exercising, or just relaxing for a few hours before taking on the nightlife in Phuket.
-It is here you will find many Thais congregating around communal lunches, sitting oceanside and enjoying one another’s company.
-You will find a mangrove forest just adjacent this green space, with a slender walking path for you to meander down while taking in Phuket’s lovely views of the water.
+If you don’t like sand between your toes, instead of heading to the beaches, visit Saphan Hin, a small, green space in Phuket Town.
+This park is perfect for eating, exercising or just relaxing for a few hours before taking on the nightlife in Phuket.
+Here, you’ll find many Thais congregating around communal lunches, sitting oceanside and enjoying one another’s company.
+You will find a mangrove forest just adjacent to this green space, with a slender walking path for you to meander down while taking in Phuket’s lovely views of the water.

 The Phuket Weekend Market is only open on Sunday evenings.
 After the sun sets, the market overflows with a variety of different Thai dishes and snacks as well as an abundance of souvenirs.
 This market is incredibly diverse, and visitors can browse it for hours without having seen it in its entirety.

 Not all of Phuket is thriving before the sun goes down.
 While the majority of the city calls it a day after dark, Bangla Road is just getting started.
-It is here you will find a plethora of go-go-bars, head throbbing nightclubs, and enough ‘sexpats’ and liquor to make you go crazy for an entire evening.
+Here, you’ll find a plethora of go-go bars, head-throbbing nightclubs and enough liquor to make you go crazy for an entire evening.
 There are plenty of outdoor bars just waiting for you to pull up a stool and lose a game of Jenga to one of its bar girls.
 If you love going out and having an evening you will not remember, this is the stretch of road to visit.

-One of the main reasons to visit the island of Phuket is to lounge on one of its many beaches.
+One of the main reasons to visit Phuket Island is to lounge on one of its many beaches.
 While Patong Beach is certainly the most popular amongst foreigners, there are plenty of other sandy paradises found throughout the island.
-Some of the best beaches to check out on the island of Phuket include Laylan Beach, Bang Tao, Karon Beach, Surin Beach, Paradise Beach, and Kata Beach, just to name a few.
+Some of the best beaches to check out on the island include Layan Beach, Bang Tao, Karon Beach, Surin Beach, Paradise Beach and Kata Beach, just to name a few.

 The reviews are out on the Bang Pae Waterfall in Khao Phra Thaeo National Park.
 Some claim it is one of the most stunning waterfalls in Thailand, while others are left less than impressed.
-This is true of all waterfalls in Thailand, however.
-Head to one of these naturistic landforms during the dry season, and you can expect a weak trickle from the usual flowing fall.
+This is true of all waterfalls in Thailand, though.
+Head to one of these natural landforms during the dry season, and you can expect a weak trickle from the usual flowing fall.
 The best time to visit is during the monsoon or wet season, which is from July to October.
-This waterfall has ample space beneath for swimming and hanging out before you go explore the rest of the surrounding area, including a visit to the Gibbon Rehabilitation Centre in the national park.
+This waterfall has ample space beneath for swimming and hanging out before you go explore the rest of the surrounding area, including a visit to the Gibbon Rehabilitation Project in the national park.
 Bring food and drinks, and you can spend an entire afternoon lounging at this waterfall and park.
-Entrance into the park is ฿200.
+The entrance fee to access the park is 200 Thai baht (£4.40).